 - Play Earth Hour games like charades or board games by candle light.

-- No kids to entertain and wondering what to do during Earth Hour?
+- Take a nap!
+No kids to entertain and wondering what to do during Earth Hour?
 Do you have a significant other available?
 Spend the hour in bed.
 Sleeping or awake!

 - Master your origami skills.
 Keep origami paper away from candle light please!

 The purpose of celebrating Earth Hour is not just to spend ONE HOUR doing things that don’t require electricity.
 The overall goal of Earth Hour is to make you realize that small changes in how you go about your daily life make a huge impact.

 Turning your home lights off for an hour won’t save a huge amount of electricity.
 But EVERYONE turning their home lights off for an hour will!
 Of course, you could add home solar panels to the house and not worry about your electric bill at all.

 These Earth Hour ideas will help you pass an hour of unpowered time.
 But, what happens after the lights come back on?
 Do you go back to mindlessly being an energy hog and trashing the environment?
 No.

 The end goal of celebrating Earth Hour is to increase awareness for environmental issues of all sort.
 So, here are a few eco friendly ideas to adopt this month…and for the rest of your life!

 - Start a garden and eat locally raised, organic food right from the back yard (an organic garden is a great addition to your frugal backyard landscaping plants)